-UK proposes rules for embryos from 3
+UK proposes rules for embryos made from 3 people

 London — New rules proposed in Britain would make it the first country to allow embryos to be made from the DNA of three people in order to prevent mothers from passing on potentially fatal genetic diseases to their babies.